cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ### Other nodes

-Repeat the procedure for the other nodes taking into account their specific circumstances:
+Repeat the procedure for the other nodes, taking into account their specific circumstances:

 * `val-alice`'s: